How much is road tax for an electric car (UK)?

 Currently, zero emission cars are exempt from paying any Vehicle Excise Duty (VED), a.k.a. road tax, including the expensive car supplement.
 Alternative fuel vehicles and hybrids pay a discounted rate of road tax.

-From 1st April, 2025, all of these car fuel types will move to paying a full rate of road tax.
+From 1st April, 2025, all of these car fuel types will move to paying a full rate of road tax, so you will have to get used to checking the tax on a vehicle.
 This includes the ‘expensive car supplement’ which applies to cars bought at £40,000 or more.
 At the moment, this is paid as a £310 extra tax paid along with the annual road tax rate, for the first five years of ownership.

 When the change comes into effect, newly registered EVs from 1st April 2025 will have to match the first year road tax payment of ‘Band B’ petrol cars (£10).